Sun8ox/Basic-Web-IDE/README.md

 ## How to use it?
 - Click to "Open file" and create a file (like web.html)
 - Click to "edit" and you can edit selected file!
+- All files are saved in "files" folder.

 ## The Web-IDE / files / folder must have 777 rights to work properly!